Checkmk/cmk-dev-site/.snippets/2025-08-cmk-dev-install-site-name.md

 affected: all
 -->

-Now `--name` is available to speficy the name of the site created with `cmk-dev site-install`.
+Now `--name` is available to specify the name of the site created with `cmk-dev site-install`.